 We can also see that the Out Size of the Mirror Camera is overridden here.
 For the sake of minimizing the GPU load, sometimes it’s enough to render the mirror image in a smaller resolution.
 What we see here is a possible implementation of a half-sized rendering.
 There’s a System Params module here that, among many things, can tell us the default system Frame Size.
 We divide it by 2 using a Divide module and wire the result into the Out Size of the Mirror Camera.
 We can see that a half-sized image is coming out from the camera, and it’s also mirrored to the specified plane.

-Of course, the small-sized mirror can only can be used in the cases when we use only faint reflections on the object surfaces - or if we apply a blurred reflection, simulating a rough surface.
-For the latter case we have prepared Blurrer module here.
-Usually we want to show crystal clear reflection, but a bit of a blurry one.
+Of course, the small-sized mirror can only be used in the cases when we use only faint reflections on the object surfaces - or if we apply a blurred reflection, simulating a rough surface.
+For the latter case, we have prepared Blurrer module here.
+Usually, we want to show crystal clear reflection, but a bit of a blurry one.

-Aximmetry introduced a system of the, so called Tunnels, to avoid these difficulties.
+Aximmetry introduced a system of, so-called Tunnels, to avoid these difficulties.
 By using Tunnels we can create a web of invisible connections between sub-compounds.
 It works as follows.
 We add a Transmit module like this one here.
-Of course, there are Transmit module types not only for video signals, but for any data type.
+Of course, there are Transmit module types not only for video signals but for any data type.
 We have to specify a tunnel name in the “Into Tunnel” property.
-In this case it’s “MIRROR-1”.
+In this case, it’s “MIRROR-1”.
 That means that the mirror image will be transmitted into the tunnel named “MIRROR-1”.
 From now on inside any subcompound we can access the mirror image by referring to the tunnel named“MIRROR-1”.

 Let’s do it.
 Go over to the model compound by pressing Ctrl+2.
 Add a Transmit Video module.
 As you can see we use the same module type for accessing the tunnel as we do for creating it.
 The difference is that this time we use the “From Channel” property.
 It offers a list of the available video tunnels, so we simply select “MIRROR-1”.
 From now on as the desired mirror image appears on the output of the module.